SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning: Related Work

 \paragraph{Simulation-to-reality transfer.} Several large-scale datasets of real-world 3D scans of buildings have been released in the past few years~\cite{xiazamirhe2018gibsonenv,Matterport3D,ramakrishnan2021hm3d}.
 In parallel, multiple simulation environments~\cite{xiazamirhe2018gibsonenv,habitat19iccv,ai2thor} have been created in order to simulate embodied motion in these 3D scans.
 These advances allow large-scale training, fast experimentation, consistent benchmarking, and replicable research compared to physical experimentation.
 Transferring the model trained in simulation to the real world is thus \KG{of great interest}.
 The mostly widely used approaches are domain randomization~\cite{Tobin2017,Juliano2019sim2real}, system identification~\cite{Kadian2020,Kristinn_identification}, and transfer learning and domain adaptation~\cite{fuzhen2020survey}, Most sim2real transfer research studies transferring a policy from simulation to the real world \KG{based on visual input}.
-While some works leverage synthetic audio data for speech tasks~\cite{gwa,jenrungrot2020cone}, transferring models trained on acoustic simulation has been understudied due to the lack of real-world benchmarks.
+While some work leverages synthetic audio data for speech tasks~\cite{gwa,jenrungrot2020cone} \CAr{or builds a multisensory object dataset for sim2real~\cite{objectfolder2}}, transferring models trained on acoustic simulation has been understudied due to the lack of real-world benchmarks.
 To the best of our knowledge, this is the first work to both benchmark simulation performance with real measurements \KG{(Sec.~\ref{sec:benchmark_simulation})} as well conduct sim2real transfer for machine learning models \KG{(Sec.~\ref{sec:asr})}.